âThe obstacle is the path. Every difficulty in meditation is consciousness showing you exactly where attention is needed.â â Tantric Teaching

 This guide addresses 20 most common Yantra meditation challenges with practical, neuroscience-backed solutions.

 Neuroscience: Photoreceptor fatigue requires time to recognize afterimages.
-Auditory threshold exists for visual phenomena too.
+The brain needs repeated exposure to develop sensitivity to subtle visual phenomena.

 Solutions: